Discover a few tips to help make your manufacturing content translation process run as efficiently as a well-oiled machine.

 The key to an automated system is eliminating human touch points between these steps in the translation workflow.
 Automation does not have to mean removing human translators.
 Rather, it’s all about using a system that anticipates and adapts to the needs of a specific project.

-If you’re getting bogged down in handling third-party reviews, consider outsourcing it.
-As your translation partner, we can wrap this step into the entire localization process and take care of it for you.
+If you’re getting bogged down in handling third-party reviews, consider outsourcing it to your translation partner.
 Also, be sure you consider your localization and review needs based on what makes sense for your company economically and prioritize accordingly.

 The most common content types for manufacturing companies include: